 Expect some indulgent, some raw, some heatlhy, some chocolaty, some hot pink!
 I listened to your votes on Facebook and have come up with quite a varied list.
 BE STOKED!
 And in the meantime, eat cake.
 Cheers!

 - scant 1/4 cup beet puree (or sub unsweetened apple sauce)

 - 1/4 cup unsweetened almond milk + 1/2 tsp vinegar or lemon juice

-- 1 Tbsp melted coconut oil or Earth Balance
+- 1 Tbsp melted coconut oil or vegan butter (like Earth Balance)

 - 1/4 tsp vanilla extract

 - 1/4 tsp baking powder